gu-fan/autotype.vim/README.rst

 ----------------------

-You can define commands and variables with specific tags. default is jinja like syntax
+You can define commands and variables with specific tags. default is jinja like syntax, and files with '.autotype' extensions will be recongized as autotype filetype and highlighted.

 vim commands can be used directly in these tags.